 The Bachelor post uses a nice and simple two-bolt saddle clamp with zero offset.
 A zero offset post has the center of the saddle clamp in line with the center of the post.
 Offset posts haven't quite made their way into the world of droppers yet, and we hope it stays that way.
 An offset post features a setback that puts the center of the saddle clamp behind the centerline of the post, and it is a way to mess with the fit.

-Installing the clamp was relatively plain and simple.
+Installing the clamp was relatively plain and straightforward.
 This will never be the easiest experience for users with big hands or fat fingers as it requires precision in tight spaces.
 Luckily, messing up this process usually only means you drop some nuts and bolts on the ground and start from scratch, there is no actual consequence.
 Once you have your saddle installed, there is little need to remove it.
 The only instance that will require you to remove the saddle clamp will be if you need to add or remove air from the air spring.

 The PNW Loam Lever that comes stock on our Bachelor post is outstanding.
 We have used a variety of remote levers during our years of using dropper posts.
 The Loam Lever is among the best.
 This CNC machined metal lever has a great shape and is of quality construction.

 The bar clamp is simple and straightforward.
 You can mount the remote in two different positions, depending on how crowded your handlebar is.
 If you need the remote pushed outboard, use the left mounting hole.
 If you want it moved in, use the right one.
 The paddle-shaped lever is smart and uses a narrow connection with the remote that protrudes and gets wide near the end for a great feel against your thumb.
 The contact patch features a rubberized material for traction in a variety of conditions.